hmuchalski/hmuchalski.github.io/index.md

 <p class="lead">We are organic chemistry research group in the Department of
 Chemistry and Biochemistry at California State University, Fresno.
-We aim todiscover and develop new reactions for more efficient and sustainable synthesis of agrochemicals, medicines, and materials.</p>
+We aim to discover and develop new reactions for more efficient and sustainable synthesis of agrochemicals, medicines, and materials.</p>

 <p class="lead">We are always looking for motivated undergraduate and